-19. Financial Risk Management
+18. Financial Risk Management

 The Society is exposed to both insurance and financial risk as a consequence of its business activities.
 These are managed in accordance with ULP's, of which the Society is a subsidiary, Enterprise Risk Management (ERM) Framework which sets out the overall strategy towards and appetite for risk.
 This has been approved by the Board of Directors.
-The principal risks in the light of the Covid-19 are discussed in the Strategic report.